pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Compute Interval

 The number of seconds that need to elapse before we try and add or next track point.
 Higher values should result in better battery performance (less calculations), but will also mean you need to wait longer for the map and track to update.
 This setting is also used to control how often to refresh the buffer if using a buffered render mode.
+A lower number should be used for high speed activities such as cycling.

 ---